Portable AC + Fridge Generator Guide

 How to Calculate Portable AC + Refrigerator Generator Size

 Example: a 10,000 BTU portable AC runs at 1,000W and starts around 2,000W.
 A refrigerator runs at 600W and starts around 1,400W.
 Lights and router use 100W.
 If the AC starts while the refrigerator and small devices are already running, peak demand could be around 2,700W before extra margin.
-A 4,500W-class inverter generator gives a much safer cushion than a 2,400W generator.
+A 4,500W-class inverter generator gives a safer cushion than a 2,400W generator.

 Avoid this mistake: Do not add only running watts.
 A generator that looks large enough on running watts can still trip when the AC or refrigerator compressor starts.